shailsur-2021/alexa/README.md

 ### Step 1: Import and update Code from Github

 1) Go to Alexa console, under Skills, click _Create skill_.
-Enter the Skill Name as _Meal Planner_.
+Enter a Skill Name as _Meal Planner_.
 Leave _Engligh (US)_ as the default language.
 Choose Custom under _Choose a model to add to your skill_.
 Choose Alexa-hosted (Node.js) under _Choose a method to host your skill's backend resources_.
 Click _Create Skill_.

 ![image](https://user-images.githubusercontent.com/9892791/116184733-5d240100-a6ee-11eb-9a8e-70f1497f0112.png)